Ann B. Ross

-Ann B. Ross is an America author noted for her series of New York Times bestsellers set in her home state of North Carolina This comedic cozy mystery series features Miss Julia, whose name appears at the beginning of each title in the series.
+Ann B. Ross is an American author noted for her series of New York Times bestsellers set in her home state of North Carolina This comedic cozy mystery series features Miss Julia, whose name appears at the beginning of each title in the series.
 Ross also taught literature and humanities at the University of North Carolina at Asheville.

 Early life

-Ross attended Blue Ridge Community College and Armstrong College before completing her B.A. in literature at the University of North Carolina at Asheville in 1984, while her children were also at university.
+Ross was born January 28, 1934 in Austell, Georgia.
+She attended Blue Ridge Community College and Armstrong College before completing her B.A. in literature at the University of North Carolina at Asheville in 1984, while her children were also at university.
 She earned an MA and Ph.D. in Old English from the University of North Carolina at Chapel Hill (UNC) in 1991.